molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 By default, the software uses 10 permutations to determine the False Discovery Rate (FDR) p-value threshold during the *cis*-eQTL mapping step.
 If you want to change the number of permutations (`nrperm`), you can append the command above with the following command line switch `--perm nrperm` (nrperm should be an integer).

 You can set the maximum number of results returned (`nrresults`) in the eQTLs.txt.gz file by appending the command above with `--maxresults nrresults`.
 The default is 500,000.
 Please note that increasing this number also increases the memory usage of the program and the file size of the output files.

+Note that you should apply the `--gte` switch if you are using a `genotypephenotype` coupling file.

 By default, the program outputs results in a text-based format.
 However, for meta-analysis purposes, a binary format is also provided.
 You can switch to the binary format by appending `--binary` to the above commands.
 Tools to meta-analyze these binary files will be released at a later stage.
 You can also produce output in both text-based and binary formats, by appending `--text --binary` to the commands.